1942 – 2013

 Melpomene is the Muse of tragic poetry, who integrates extraordinary beauty and wisdom into works of art created out of times of difficulty.
 Melpomene holds the lyre upon which she plays tragic music, as well as many masks.
 She could create masks in order to take us into deep reflection, similar to how Lou Reed could take on different masks of characters in his writing to take us into greater awareness of various personal and societal issues.
 Lou Reed was a master at being able to directly address a traumatic experience and somehow capture it in a way that revealed all of its agony and yet somehow also uncovered the artistry or epiphany of the tragedy.
 In his natal chart as already mentioned, Lou had some strong mutual reception between his Taurus Saturn and Uranus with his Aquarius Venus, and referencing Kate Petty’s “R.I.P.
 Lou Reed” article again, he also had Saturn and Venus connected through contra-antiscia.
 Lou’s strong Saturn-Venus vibration connects with the muse Melpomenene, as well as the fact she was the mother of the Sirens.
 Lou’s music could be a Siren call for many, helping draw them forward through difficulties in life, some drowning in the emotional waters, others eventually helping to uncover their true Self again through the process.

-“Caroline Says” is one of the most gut wrenching songs from his gut wrenching epic “Berlin,” here performed a few years ago with the care and attention only Lou Reed could bring to the moment:
+“Caroline Says II” is one of the most gut wrenching songs from his gut wrenching epic “Berlin,” here performed a few years ago live on late night television:

 “Kill Your Sons,” shown here performed live in 1983, was based upon Lou’s own personal tragedy of being given electro-shock treatment as a teenager by his parents in order to “cure” him of bi-sexual tendencies: